 - Orange tabbies can have long or short fur.

 - Many of these cats develop freckles on their noses and lips as they age.
 This is known as orange cat lentigo, and it's harmless.

-Who Knew Color Could Be So Complicated?
+Who Knew Color Could Be so Complicated?

 Orange and white tabby cats may not seem quite as fancy or exciting as some other kinds of cats, but there's certainly a lot going on beneath the surface to produce one of these felines.
-Now that you have a better idea of what it takes for a cat to be an orange tabby, you'll likely never look at one the same way again.
+Now that you have a better idea of what it takes for a cat to be an orange tabby, you'll probably never look at one the same way again.